Friday, October 31, 2014

 -- Cor Van De Hart played 44 international matches, in which he was captain in 23 games.
 He played in the famous victory over World Cup winner West Germany in 1956.

--- Wim Suurbier was great rightback, but after him, no other player stood out on the fullback position.
-I found the position weak after those players.
+-- Wim Suurbier was the greatest Dutch rightback, but after him, I found the position weak.
 I do not know how to rate Roel Wiersma, and I was not sure about Michael Reiziger, Berry van Aerle or Adri van Tiggelen.
 So I honoured rightback Harry Denis with a spot of the team.
 He was a pioneer in Dutch football.

 Midfielders/Wingers